liatrio/autogov-workflows/README.md

 Using GitHub Actions, this simply requires the separation of the signing process into its own job.
 Additionally, it's important to ensure the jobs are executed on GitHub's hardened runners, "intentionally" avoiding any "self-hosted" runners.
 Next, to accommodate different build styles, we can enhance the reusable workflow by abstracting build commands into a [Composite Action](https://docs.github.com/en/actions/sharing-automations/creating-actions/about-custom-actions#composite-actions) located at a well-defined place in your repository.

-The Reusable Workflow will execute the repository's locally available composite action to build either an image or blob (or both), followed by attesting the artifacts in a separate attesting job.
+The reusable workflow will execute the repository's locally available composite action to build either an image or blob (or both), followed by attesting the artifacts in a separate attesting job.

 ![Job Isolation](./assets/isolated_attest_jobs.png)